Electrical Systems

 alternating current

 A device that measures amperes in an electrical circuit.
-Some ammeters are located inside machines.
+An ammeter converts a magnetic field into a reading of electric current.

 amperage

 A measurement that indicates the amount of current flowing in a circuit.
-Amperage is measured in amperes, also known as amps.
+Amperage is measured in amperes (A), or amps.

 amperes